 Soka Named and Private Scholarships - The SUA Foundation offers Named Scholarships and the financial aid website list many private scholarship applications and websites for students to pursue additional scholarship funding resources.
-Visit the website at www.soka.edu cannot exceed the Cost of Attendance (COA).
-If a student is already receiving financial aid to partially or fully cover the cost of housing, financial aid will be adjusted so that it does not exceed the COA.
+Visit the website at www.soka.edu their community.
+Applicants of all backgrounds are eligible for consideration.
+An application is required for continuing students to apply each year.